Welcome to PH4L!

 Taking on and setting up:

-- Prior to taking on a property meeting with you at the rental address to ensure your property meets the Housing Health and Safety Rating System (HHSRS).
+- Prior to taking on a property, a member of staff would meet with you at the rental address to ensure your property meets the Housing Health and Safety Rating System (HHSRS).
 PH4L can offer advise to bring your property up to standard, should it not meet the requirements of the current legislation.

-- A full professional written inventory with colour photographs.
+- A full professional in depth written inventory will be carried out.

 - Accompanied viewings at the property.